Best mattress for heavy people 2023

 Not the highest weight limit

-The WinkBed Plus is a version of the original WinkBed – you choose between Softer, Luxury Firm, Firmer, or PLUS sleep feel when you go to purchase.
+The WinkBed Plus is a version of the original WinkBed – which otherwise comes in Luxury Firm, Firmer, or Plush.
 The makeup is slightly different here; to boost support for heavier bodies, WinkBed has added a 2.5" layer of pure latex and a 2.5" layer of temperature-regulating, pressure-relieving foam.
-The Plus version skips right over the Euro-pillow top and goes straight in with a layer of anti-sag foam for optimal support.
-Additionally, the coils on the plus version are banded together and reinforced for extra durability ideal for heavy bodies.
+The Plus version skips right over the Euro-pillow top and goes straight in with a layer of anti-sag foam for optimal support for sleepers over 250lbs.
+Additionally, the coils on the Plus version are banded together and reinforced for extra durability ideal for heavy bodies.

 It also includes extra edge support that's ideal for couples who like to spread out across the entire bed while sleeping without having to worry about rolling right off.
-Plus it’s great if you want to be able to sit on the bed to get dressed, or need something firmer to push on to stand up easily.
-We rate this bed highly in our best firm mattress guide.
+It’s even great if you want to be able to sit on the bed to get dressed, or need something firmer to push on to stand up easily.
+We rate this bed highly in our best firm mattress guide although according to the brand, sleepers over 300lbs may find the bed feel to be more on the medium side, or a 6 out of 10 on the firmness scale.

-We were very impressed by the regular version in our WinkBed Mattress review, although do be aware the design is different here.
-Reviews can't be filtered by firmness level, but scrolling through we found several hugely enthusiastic customers, commenting that this mattress delivers the right balance of softness and firm support, and praising the motion isolation.
-Consult our WinkBed mattress sales guide to make sure you don't miss a price-drop if you do decide to buy one.
+We were very impressed by the regular version in our WinkBed Mattress review, although do be aware the design is different here (and thus, so is the cost).
+Reviews can't be filtered by firmness level, but scrolling through we found several enthusiastic customers who claim that this mattress delivers the right balance of softness and firm support, and praising the motion isolation.
+Consult our WinkBed mattress sales guide to make sure you don't miss a price drop if you do decide to buy one.

 Best budget mattress for heavy people